Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 ### Convention dst=null

-The routines which expect `dst` container as a first argument, are able to create a new instance of a model instead of rewriting the existing one. `dst` is the argument in which the writing is made if any writting is performed. `dst` is the first argument. `null` as the first argument instructs to create a new container to write the result.
+The routines which expect `dst` container as a first argument, can create a new instance of a model instead of rewriting the existing one. `dst` is the argument in which the writing is made if any writing is performed. `dst` is the first argument. `null` as the first argument instructs to create a new container to write the result.

 ```js
 var point1 = [ 3, 1 ];